I have a very large family. I have three siblings, and two half-brothers.

 Another campus organization I was involved with while at FHSU was Sigma Tau Delta, the English honor society.
 Being in Sigma Tau Delta allowed me to expand my horizons in literature, grammar, and pedagogy.
 It also allowed our campus organization to host several events on campus including poetry readings and open mic nights.

-Finally, this year I am teaching 7th grade ELA and Journalism.
-I am beyond excited that I have the opportunity to do what I love and get to share my passion for English and Journalism with my students.
+Finally, I am beyond excited that I have the opportunity to do what I love and get to share my passion for English and Journalism with my students every day.
 We're going to have a great year.